night-fury-3/rocket-app/README.md

 ## Overview

-**Project Name** is a backend service built using the [Rocket](https://rocket.rs/) framework in Rust.
-It aims to provide [brief description of what your project does].
-The project focuses on [mention key features like performance, scalability, security, etc.].
+**RocketApp** is a backend service built using the [Rocket](https://rocket.rs/) framework in Rust.
+It aims to provide a robust and performant API for managing user-generated content.
+The project focuses on high performance, scalability, and security, making it ideal for applications that require reliable and efficient data handling.

 ## Table of Contents